Pilot Research Award in Liver Diseases

 1. The applicant must:

-• Have a faculty appointment and be at least three years from their first appointment at the Assistant Professor level up to an Associate Professor at the start date of the award (faculty start date must be July 1, 2020, or earlier).
+• Have a faculty appointment at or below the rank of Associate Professor.
+Junior Faculty must be at least three years from their first appointment at the start date of the award (faculty start date must be July 1, 2021 or earlier).

 • Be a member of the American Association for the Study of Liver Diseases (AASLD) at the time of award application and maintain active membership for the duration of the award period.